mcshiz/migraine/README.md

 A quick little app I built while at home for christmas when my Father-in-law wanted to track his wife's migraines in relation to the barometric pressure and a few other factors.

+The app is built for mobile and was really only styled for mobile.

 ### Tech
 <ul>
     <li>React</li>